hardaker/gold-miner/docs/workflow.rst

 a generic word as a label (e.g. ``web``) and the individual training profile for it (e.g. ``web_traffic.fsdb``).

+For further information see the gold-miner-trainer-aggregator_ tool documentation.

 3. Analyzing an unknown traffic source
 --------------------------------------